joelwebb/Git/README.md

 I did this process for both Maize and Teosinte and then I used AWK to transpose the genotypes and recombine a new column into the file.

 Then I used join to join my genotype files with the chromosome number and bp location for each SNP.

+Then I used the git add . command to add everything to the git que.
+Then I used git commit to write myself a message that I was adding everything back to my folder

+Then I used the git push origin master command to push it all to my repository on github.

+Then I copied each of the joined full genotype files into their own directories and used GREP to split according to each chromosome

+Then I copied the set into  dashes folder and another copy into questionmarks.

+In the dashes folder I used a sed command (sed -ie 's/\?/\-/g') to replace all questionmarks with "-"

+Then I repeated this process for Maize after completing it for Teosinte.

+Then I used grep to pull out each cromosome and generate new files in an orderly manner.

+Then I used the git add . command to add everything to the git que.

+Then I used git commit to write myself a message that I was adding everything back to my folder

+Then I used the git push origin master command to push it all to my repository on github.